I have waited for thy salvation, O LORD

 The City of Our God

-The True City of Our Lord God is new Jerusalem, the city that is to come.
+The True City of Our Lord God is new Jerusalem, the Heavenly Jerusalem, the City That Is to Come, or Sion.

 Hebrews 11:10 “For he looked for a city which hath foundations, whose builder and maker is God.”